xlwings/xlwings/docs/quickstart.rst

 1. Interacting with Excel from a Jupyter notebook
 -------------------------------------------------

-If you're just interested in getting a pandas DataFrame in and out of your Jupyter notebook, you can use the ``read`` and ``view`` functions, see  :ref:`jupyternotebooks`.
+If you're just interested in getting a pandas DataFrame in and out of your Jupyter notebook, you can use the ``view`` and ``load`` functions, see  :ref:`jupyternotebooks`.

 2. Scripting: Automate/interact with Excel from Python
 ------------------------------------------------------